tari-project/rfcs/src/RFC-0152_EmojiId.md

 encoding.
 The user will then typically scan (parts) of the string by eye to ensure that the value was transferred correctly.

-For Tari, we propose encoding values, the node ID in particular, for Tari, using emojis.
+For Tari, we propose encoding values, the node ID and network identifier in particular, for Tari, using emojis.
 The advantages of this approach are:

 * Emoji are more easily identifiable; and, if selected carefully, less prone to identification errors (e.g., mistaking an O for a 0).
 * The alphabet can be considerably larger than hexadecimal (16) or Base58 (58), resulting in shorter character sequences in the encoding.
+* Should be be able to detect if the address used belongs to the correct network.
 ## The specification

 ### The emoji character map